ksator/arista-cloudvision-automation/README.md

 [RESTCONF](RESTCONF) and [gNMI](gNMI) require:

 - To configure the devices to stream OpenConfig data to CVP.
-- Configuring the devices to stream OpenConfig data to CVP require to use certificate based authentication (for EOS and CVP communication).
+- Configuring the devices to stream OpenConfig data to CVP requires to use certificate based authentication (for EOS and CVP communication).

 So [RESTCONF](RESTCONF) and [gNMI](gNMI) require:

-- [Certificate based authentication](Certificate%20based%20authentication/) (for EOS and CVP communication)
+- [Certificate based authentication](Certificate%20based%20authentication/) (for devices and CVP communication)
 - [YANG](YANG)
 - [OpenConfig](OpenConfig)
 - [Token based authentication](Token%20based%20authentication) (required for all CVP APIs)